 When your neck muscles tighten suddenly and involuntarily, it means that you are suffering a muscle spasm.
 Your neck will not only become very rigid and stiff; it could also get so bad that you cannot even turn your head.
 Awkward movements of your neck or muscle tension resulting from stress can all result in a neck spasm.
-Are you looking for ways to relieve the pain?
+Are you looking for ways to relieve neck pain?
 If so, here is a quick guide to obtaining relief:

 Stretch After a Muscle Spasm